 b) next port of call.

-(2) The information referred to in § 9.(1) above, preceded by the abbreviation TR, should be furnished by ship stations, whenever this seems appropriate, without prior request from the coast station.
+(2) The information referred to in § 9.(1) above, should be provided by ship stations, whenever this seems appropriate, without prior request from the coast station.
 The provision of this information is authorized only by the master or the person responsible for the ship.

-Section III.
-Method of Calling, Reply to Calls and Signals Preparatory to Traffic when Using Calling Methods Other than Digital Selective Calling
+Section II.
+Method of calling, reply to calls and signals preparatory to traffic when using calling methods

-A. Method of Calling
+A. Method of calling

-§ 10.
+§ 8.
 (1) The call consists of: